open-telemetry/opentelemetry-operator/docs/api.md

 The capabilities to add/drop when running containers.
+Defaults to the default set of capabilities granted by the container runtime.
+Note that this field cannot be set when spec.os.name is windows.

 <table>
     <thead>